kumudaashokpise/CodeCraft/README.md

 Here's a simple website with the required features using HTML and CSS.
 This includes a homepage with a welcoming message, a navigation bar with links to the homepage, about page, contact page, and blog page.
 ![Screenshot 2024-09-20 140541](https://github.com/user-attachments/assets/c11f4fc9-0350-4ebe-a40d-751631d9e8c9)

+## Click on the link to check out the website:- https://simple-web.static.domains/index.html

 ### 4.Social Media Platform Website
 This project is a fully responsive social media platform built using **HTML**, **CSS**, and **JavaScript**.
 It includes features like a mobile-friendly design, swipe navigation for touch devices, dark mode with a toggle between a sun and moon icon, and a well-structured, clean user interface.
 The app is designed to adapt to different screen sizes, ensuring a seamless experience on both mobile and desktop devices.
 ![Screenshot 2024-09-20 140605](https://github.com/user-attachments/assets/21d17b8c-773d-4620-8f28-889a39852770)

+## Click on the link to check out the website:- https://simple-web.static.domains/index.html